01 Getting Started

 13 Clear Items

-This option works well with multi-select picklists, A user can clear the list after multiple options are selected.
+This option works well with multi-select picklists; A user can clear the list after selecting multiple options.

 1. Select the Clear items button on the project and click the On Click Action icon.